 Day 7: Arezzo and Cortona

 Once you finish touring Arezzo drive over to Cortona where the tourism completely diminishes.
-You will be enchanted by this lovely little Tuscan town perched on the tallest hill in the area withs its astonishing panoramas.
-Even though the famous Tuscan movie, Under the Tuscan Sun, was shot here the town still manages to keep its unique charm.
-Within this underrated village, you can visit Church of San Niccolò, Piazza Communale, Piazza Signorelli, Museo dell’Accademia Etrusca and Chiesa di Santa Margherita.
+Even the famous Tuscan movie, Under the Tuscan Sun, was shot here for its unique charm and quaint village life.
+Try checking out the Church of San Niccolò, Piazza Communale, Piazza Signorelli, Museo dell’Accademia Etrusca and Chiesa di Santa Margherita.

-I hope this itinerary helps you plan your trip or at least inspires you to make a trip to Tuscany one day.
-After all, there is no more beautiful place on earth!
+I hope this itinerary helps you plan your trip to Tuscany one day.
+After all, there is no other beautiful place on earth!